Cabin Crew Advisory Board

-Debbie spent over 23 years in Aviation, primarily working for Virgin Atlantic for 17 years in a myriad of roles including Cabin Crew On board Manager, UK & Ireland Pilot and Cabin Crew recruitment assessor and finally Cabin Crew Performance Manager for a number of years.
-She then progressed to manage Luton Airport as Base Manager for Thomson Airways during their merger with First Choice Airways, and tasked with the difficult role of harmonizing two legacy airlines crews.
+Debbie has spent over 23 years in Aviation, primarily working for Virgin Atlantic for 17 years in a myriad of roles including Cabin Crew On board Manager, UK & Ireland Pilot and Cabin Crew recruitment assessor and finally Cabin Crew Performance Manager for a number of years.
+She then progressed to manage Luton Airport as Base Manager for Thomson Airways during their merger with First Choice Airways and was tasked with the difficult role of harmonizing two legacy airlines crews.

-Finally Debbie holds a corresponding role on the RAeS Cabin Crew Standing Group for all issues Human Factor Cabin Crew related and is a member of Women in Corporate Aviation.
+Finally, Debbie holds a corresponding role on the RAeS Cabin Crew Standing Group for all issues Human Factor Cabin Crew related and is a member of Women in Corporate Aviation.

 Cabin Crew Training Manager, Eastern Airways

 Clare has been in aviation for more than 30 years with a short break early on in order to be with her children.
 Her career in aviation has always been based in Guernsey in the Channel Islands, starting as a member of cabin crew with Guernsey Airlines.
 This company went through many changes including merging with British Air Ferries.
 When Clare returned to flying, further changes had taken place and it was now Air Europe Express, before operating under the banner of Aurigny.
 Clare then took a few years off to have her daughter before returning to her role as cabin crew with Air UK/KLM UK but was then made redundant due to the closure of the base in Guernsey.

 At this point, she joined Aurigny as the Cabin Crew Manager and has remained there ever since.